mazipan/talks/README.md

 + **A:** Yes, You can.
 The slides can be found in [speakerdeck.com/mazipan](https://speakerdeck.com/mazipan)

 + **Q:** Do we need to pay you for giving a talk?
-+ **A:** For most of cases, No, you don't need.
-But in a case, I need to travel to your area which are not being paid my current company, you might be need to cover the travel costs.
++ **A:** For most of cases, No, you don't need to pay me.
+But in a case where I need to travel to your area, which might not being paid by my current company, you will need to cover the travel costs.

 ## 👋 Contacts